 These figures from Northpass are another proof of the previous statement.
 Employees with a positive onboarding experience are more efficient in their current roles and better motivated to work for the company's benefit.

 Customer onboarding data show that workers with the finest onboarding experiences are better positioned to facilitate the organization's development.
+This underscores the importance of implementing best-in-class onboarding programs.

 According to the figures provided by Atrivity, if the onboarding period in your company takes a month or less, it's time to reconsider your strategy.
-While managing a year-long, personalized onboarding program may seem overwhelming, it can give new hires a profound and valuable experience that enables them to advance skills and increase productivity more rapidly.
+While managing a year-long, personalized onboarding process may seem overwhelming, it can give new hires a profound and valuable experience that enables them to advance skills and increase productivity more rapidly.

+According to the figures provided by Atrivity, if the onboarding period in your company takes a month or less, it's time to reconsider your strategy.
+While managing a year-long, personalized onboarding process may seem overwhelming, it can give new hires a profound and valuable experience that enables them to advance skills and increase productivity more rapidly.
 It takes some time to comprehend the complexities of a new function, adapt to the corporate culture, fulfill important compliance obligations, and get used to new technologies.
-Consider making a checklist of tasks for the new worker to accomplish throughout the year.
+Consider making an onboarding checklist of tasks for the new worker to accomplish throughout the year.
 It may include regular onboarding activities:

-Technology training;
+Technology training

-Check-ins with HR;
+Check-ins with HR

-Inquiries response sessions;
+Inquiries response sessions

-Upcoming milestones discussions.
+Upcoming milestones discussions

 Another piece of data pointing to the importance of a prolonged onboarding process is published by SHRM.
 Employees shouldn't feel abandoned or left alone with their problems and questions.
 Make the dive of a new employee into a working process gradual and slow so that by the end of the onboarding, there aren't any issues left.
+This statistic emphasizes the critical nature of the first 90 days in the onboarding journey.

-The survey by Sapling reveals that more than half of the companies don’t put much thought into their onboarding and training process.
+The survey by Sapling reveals that more than half of the companies don't put much thought into their onboarding and training process.
 Administrative procedures are an essential part of an onboarding process.
-Yet most HR professionals agree that in 2023 the most effective employee onboarding initiatives are strategic rather than merely administrative.
+Yet most HR professionals agree that in 2025, the most effective employee onboarding initiatives are strategic rather than merely administrative.

 The statistics suggest that it's more beneficial to emphasize personal objectives and technical training than paperwork.
 Since modern technologies like AI and document management software with multiple features are now available, HRs have more spare time to spend on strategic and planning activities rather than administrative tasks.

-Download nowSetting reasonable goals for new recruits is one of the key onboarding methods.
+Setting reasonable goals for new recruits is one of the key onboarding methods.
 When these objectives are accomplished, the workers get a sense of complacency and a clearer understanding of their work results.
-For better comprehension and an employee’s steady development, these sets of functions are often organized in a straightforward yet thorough manner.
+For better comprehension and an employee's steady development, these sets of functions are often organized in a straightforward yet thorough manner.
 They tend to include a description of the objectives, methods, and terms for achieving them.

 According to Harvard Business Review, more than half of businesses do not do this.
 As a result, new recruits have a poor understanding of what is expected from them and see few perspectives for their career.